-A request to withdraw Withdrawal of an application for an amendment to the Countywide Plan Map, once formally submitted, shall be in writing by an authorized representative of the local government with jurisdiction.
-Such request for withdrawal may be submitted The withdrawal shall be reported to the PPC at, or prior to, the applicant local government's opening statement to the PPC, and, upon recommendation to accept the request for withdrawal by the PPC, the request for withdrawal shall be forwarded to the CPA\for their consideration.
+A request to withdraw an amendment to the Countywide Plan Map, once formally submitted, shall be in writing by an authorized representative of local government with jurisdiction.
+Such request for withdrawal may be submitted to the PPC at, or prior to, the applicant local government's opening statement to the PPC and, upon recommendation to accept the request for withdrawal by the PPC, the request for withdrawal shall be forwarded to the CPA for their consideration.
 A request for withdrawal may also be submitted to the CPA subsequent to PPC action, at or prior to the applicant local government's opening statement to the CPA.
-Acceptance of the request for wWithdrawal of an application for amendment by the CPA, shall remove the application for amendment from further consideration.
+Acceptance of the request for withdrawal by the CPA, shall remove the application for amendment from further consideration.